 Kubrick and Arthur C. Clarke had met for the first time in April 1964: by the last months of that year the director had already set up a team working on hundreds of drawings about possible E.T. shapes - his wife Christiane was on board as well and worked on preparatory drawings - and in late 1965, the young and recently hired collaborator Anthony Frewin joined the team, researching on modern sculptures, paintings of German artist Max Ernst and modern art in general to try different ideas.
 (Here's a detailed account by Frewin about his appointment to the movie and about Kubrick fondness of Ernst; thirty years later, Ernst's influence resurfaced in a Ian Watson interview about the making of the movie that turned out to be Spielberg's Artificial Intelligence).

 Some of those eerie alien landscapes are available, as 'bonus materials', in the DVD edition of 2001 issued in 2007 (and captured in screenshots and videos in these three fine websites); here's an example of the material and a comparison with a famous painting from Ernst:

 Author unknown, alien landscape, pre-production drawing for 2001 (source).
 We can see some insect-like beings similar to those later described by Arthur Clarke in a script draft.

 Max Ernst, Europe After The Rain (1940-42)

 Another reason for an early start in the quest for a credible alien came from the script evolution.
 Arthur C. Clarke gives us an interesting hint about the many ideas pursued and abandoned; starting with an entry in his diary dated October 6, 1964, reproduced in the book The Lost Worlds of 2001:

 Have got an idea which I think is crucial.
-The people we meet on the other star system are humans who were collected from Earth a hundred thousand years ago, and hence are virtually identical with us.The earliest outline of the story drafted by Kubrick and Clarke featured the discovery of a extraterrestrial artifact not in the beginning of the story (as in The Sentinel, the 1948 novel that was chosen as a basis for the movie) but as the climax;
+The people we meet on the other star system are humans who were collected from Earth a hundred thousand years ago, and hence are virtually identical with us.The earliest outline of the story drafted by Kubrick and Clarke featured the discovery of a extraterrestrial artifact as the climax and not at the beginning of the story (as in The Sentinel, the 1948 novel that was chosen as a basis for the movie);